7k8m/json.filed/README.md

 # json.filed
 Framework for deferred processing of JSON file

+## Core concept
+JSON file as variable in programs run on node.js

 ## Use case
 + what
     + read, write and process JSON files